AxelUser/maltsev.space/src/posts/012-fast-lookup-for-4-slot-buckets/index.md

 ## Finding a Byte with Masking

-Long ago I bookmarked Sean Anderson’s great “[Bit Twiddling Hacks](https://graphics.stanford.edu/%7Eseander/bithacks.html).”
+Long ago I bookmarked Sean Anderson’s great *[Bit Twiddling Hacks](https://graphics.stanford.edu/%7Eseander/bithacks.html)*.
 One gem there—*Determine if a word has a zero byte*—is exactly what I need.
 The C# version is nearly identical:

 ```csharp
 private static bool HasZero(uint v)